frequency-chain/docs/pages/Basics/TokenAccounts.md

 # Token Accounts

-Token Accounts act as “wallets” and are accounts that hold FRQCY tokens and [Capacity](#capacity).
+Token Accounts act as "wallets" and are accounts that hold FRQCY tokens and [Capacity](#capacity).
 These are the same as accounts used across other parachains.
 Anyone can create a Token Account but they are only active if storing tokens.
-This account is responsible for holding a balance, transferring tokens to other accounts, and pay certain transactions.
+This account is responsible for holding a balance, transferring tokens to other accounts, and paying fees for transactions.

 Token Accounts are identified by the public key, `Account ID`, from a pair and are secured by storing the private part of the key pair in a wallet.
 The `Account ID` serves as the account identifier for token accounts.